 Deadlines for Internship Applications:

-Remember to check with the internship sponsor or MOJO for application deadlines related to your internship!
+Remember to check with your internship sponsor or on MOJO for application deadlines related to your internship!
 Some of these are in early October and others may be later in the semester.

-If you secure an internship after that date and would still like to apply for academic credit, you may still do so through December 9.
-Please e-mail Mary Lothrop in CCI in addition to completing your application.
-Once the application is approved, you would then be able to use the Add/Drop process to drop the course and register for the internship (INT600).
+If you secure an internship after that date and would still like to apply for academic credit, you may still do so through December 8, 2014 but here is what you'll need to do:

-If you secure an internship after December 9 you cannot pursue the opportunity for credit.
-If you do not need the credit for graduation and plan to pursue the internship, you must contact the Registrar's office if you plan to withdraw for Winter Term to ensure that you meet all the appropriate requirements.
+If you secure an internship after December 8, you cannot pursue the opportunity for credit.
+If you do not need the credit for graduation and plan to pursue a non credit-bearing internship, you must contact the Registrar's office and complete an opt-out form to withdraw from Winter Term and ensure that you meet all the appropriate requirements.

 What is an internship?